twobombs/thereminq/README.md

 To prevent these workload from taking up all resources of the system it is good to take the following measures

 - System memory should be at least 16GB RAM with a minimum of 8 CPU cores
-- Start an instance with a limit for memory and/or swap. eg docker: '-m 8g --memory-swap 32g'
+- Start an instance with a limit for memory and/or swap. eg docker: '-m 16g --memory-swap 32g'
-- Disable OOM killers in the kernel and/or the container orchestrator. eg docker: '--oom-kill-disable'
+- Disable OOM killers in the kernel and/or the container orchestrator
+- Docker: '--oom-kill-disable' and/or OOM host change: vm.overcommit_memory = 2 in /etc/sysctl.conf
 - Swap should be a dedicated and fast drive where possible NVMe RAID, equal to the bandwith of the GPU PCIe connection<br> <br>

 ## Deploy Bonsai ( https://github.com/treecode/Bonsai ) visualisation - requirements: Running NVidia X, CUDA and NVidia-Docker on host